 Originally from Pittsburgh, Pennsylvania, Elliott graduated from Temple University in Philadelphia with a BS in 2020 and MS in 2022, both in Electrical Engineering.
-His prior research experience concerned the control and stability of grid-connected power electronics inverters for renewable energy applications and the black start and autonomous control of inverter-based microgrid power systems.
-With MPlab, he investigates electromagnetic compliance of variable-frequency, soft-switching inverters via simulation and hardware experiments.
-By eliminating conducted electromagnetic interference before inverters are developed into hardware, his work increases the probability of passing electromagnetic compliance tests the first time and reduces their size.
+His prior research experience concerned the control and stability of grid-connected power electronics inverters for renewable energy applications and the black start of inverter-based microgrid power systems.
+With MPlab, he investigates electromagnetic compliance of variable-frequency, soft-switching inverters via mathematical modeling, simulation, and hardware experiments.
+By eliminating conducted electromagnetic interference before inverters are developed into hardware, his work increases the probability of passing electromagnetic compliance tests the first time.

 He would like to find himself one day working for the U.S. Department of Energy or, because he firmly believes that there are not enough scientists or engineers in politics, as a member of the House Representatives or Senate for Pennsylvania.